 Jewelry | Skull | Armor +250. |

-Building Emerald on Weapon, Sapphire on Armor, and Skull on Jewelry is highly recommended for the Gems.
+Building Emeralds on Weapons, Sapphire on Armor, and Skulls on Jewelry is highly recommended for the Gems.

 The Emerald is of particular interest here.
 It makes it so that Vulnerable enemies take an additional 12% Critical Strike Damage.
 It has good synergy with Skills like Fierce Storm Strike and Bad Omen.